-In-Vitro Fertilization (IVF) is an assisted reproductive technology that involves fertilizing eggs with sperm in a lab, creating embryos for transfer to the uterus.
-It’s recommended for various infertility issues and has led to millions of births since the late 1970s, improving access and success rates in reproductive healthcare.
+In-vitro fertilization is an assisted reproductive technology in which eggs are fertilized by sperm in a laboratory and embryos are then transferred into the uterus.
+It is necessary for various reasons of infertility and probably resulted in the millions of births since its inception in the late 1970s, working to improve access and success rates in reproductive healthcare.

 What is In-Vitro Fertilization?